 Very few rigorous or reliable studies have looked at the benefits of acupuncture.
 Many studies have returned unclear and often contradictory results.

 Still, several large studies have found promising results for the use of acupuncture.
 Although the overall research is slim, there may be reason to believe acupuncture may provide some relief for various ailments.

 In TCM, your “qi” is the flow of energy through your body.
 Qi streams through your body on energy channels known as meridians.

 It’s believed that if your energy becomes blocked or stopped up, it may result in illness.
 This could present with physical symptoms, such as an aching back, or emotional symptoms, such as stress and anxiety.

 Acupuncture is believed to help remove blockages and restore energy flow, balancing your organs, mind, and body.

 Many Western healthcare providers question the efficacy of acupuncture.
 It’s not exactly a verifiable and science-based treatment.
-However, research does show that the needles from acupuncture treatments release endorphins in your body.
+However,

 Endorphins are your body’s natural painkillers.
 An increase in these hormones could provide a natural boost to your body and brain.

 If you receive a nondrug or control treatment — like a sugar pill in place of a pain reliever — and report symptom relief, researchers consider it a “placebo effect.”